 Best Après in Whistler

-One of the most winning elements of a skiing holiday in Whistler is the incredible après ski on offer.
+One of the most popular elements of a skiing holiday in Whistler is the incredible après ski on offer.
 If the town is known for one thing besides its powder snow, it’s the fun vibe.
 Après varies from chilled wine bars to vibrant clubs, so you can wind down or crank up the evening as appropriate.

-The Garibaldi Lift Co. has been rated one of North America’s best après bars by SKI magazine.
+The Garibaldi Lift Co. has been rated one of North America’s best après bars by SKI Magazine.
 No wonder, then, that it’s a perennial favourite.
 Situated above the Whistler gondola building, it has some of the best views of skiers and riders ripping down the slopes.
 It is known for its large patios, picture windows and sleek style which blends lounge, bar and club into one.

 Merlin’s Bar & Grill, by contrast, leaves style at the door.
 Instead, this laidback, cabin-style bar at the base of Whistler Mountain leads the way with beer on tap and dancing on the tables.
 Think towering plates of nachos, live music and loud partying.